When it comes to diapering your child, it can be tough to know whether to go with a cloth diaper vs disposable diapers.

 At this point, I’ve used both cloth and disposable diapers.

 For the first fifteen months, my son wore disposable diapers.
-Then, we switched to cloth diapers, and plan to keep using them until we start potty training at two years old.
+Then, we switched to cloth diapers, and plan to keep using them until we start potty training at two and a half years old.

 While I can see benefits to both types of diapers, I do think one has more benefits than the other.